Ways to get an interest-free loan

 How much can I borrow?
 A credit card will normally indicate what its maximum credit limit is before you apply.
 However, the credit limit you're offered might be much lower, and (like an overdraft) will depend on your personal financial circumstances.

 How long is the cash interest-free?
 This depends on the credit card.
-At the moment, the market-leader is the Tesco Clubcard for Purchases, which offers 0% interest on new purchases for 18 months.
+At the moment, the market-leader is the Halifax Purchase card, which offers 0% for 17 months.

 What to watch out for: When your 0% deal ends, you'll be charged a very high level of interest on your remaining balance (typically 15-20+% APR) – so it's crucial you clear your balance before this happens.